 Originally published on August 6, 2022 in Nippertown by Patrick White.

-“Mr. Burns, a Post-Electric Play”, at the Hudson Valley Shakespeare Festival, is a 2012 black comedy by Anne Washburn with music by Michael Friedman which finds us huddled together after cataclysmic events sharing stories of comfort, connection and survival centering around the Simpsons.
+“Mr. Burns, a Post-Electric Play”, at the Hudson Valley Shakespeare, is a 2012 black comedy by Anne Washburn with music by Michael Friedman which finds us huddled together after cataclysmic events sharing stories of comfort, connection and survival centering around the Simpsons.
 It is a raucous celebration and a rather grim tale of end times.

 It’s a play told over three acts and over 80 years in an impeccable production directed by Davis McCallum with a marvelous cast.
 When the play opens, a group of survivalists are sharing memories and specific lines from The Simpsons episode “Cape Feare” which is the animated series take on the remake of the movie with Sideshow Bob in the Robert DeNiro part.
 They are telling stories under the stars to hold onto their humanity and sanity.
 Luis Quintero is especially good in recreating his memories of this episode.